-- Information on completion and graduation rates of all technical diploma or associate degree-seeking full-time students will be collected. - This information as well as Campus Security Information will be made available through appropriate College publications, on the Gateway Technical College website (gtc.edu), and to prospective students upon request. - This information will be available before prospective students enroll or enter into any financial obligation with the College.
+- Information on completion and graduation rates of all technical diploma or associate degree-seeking full-time students will be collected. - This information as well as Campus Security Information will be made available through appropriate College publications, on the Gateway Technical College website (gtc.edu), and to prospective students upon request.(gtc.edu), and to prospective students upon request. - This information will be available before prospective students enroll or enter into any financial obligation with the College.